How to Become a CA?

 Also Read:ICAI CA Foundation Course: Dates, Eligibility, Syllabus

-Applicants must know the detailed admission criteria and process of how to become a Chartered Accountant in India.
-There are 2 routes and aspirants need to follow any one route to become a Chartered Accountant.
+There are only 2 routes to become a CA in India and aspirants have to choose any one route based on their eligibility requirements.
 Candidates have to follow different selection processes for joining different levels of the CA course.
-The below process highlights the crucial details of how to become a Chartered Accountant in India.
+The below process highlights the crucial details of how to become a CA in India.
+The 2 routes are:

 • Through Foundation course